INTL DV 110

 Economic Development and Culture Change

-Description: Lecture, three hours; discussion, one hour (when scheduled).
-Requisite: course 1.
-Broad introduction to theoretical traditions in development studies, with focus on dynamics of culture, power, markets, states and social movements, with selected case studies in developing nations and comparative case analysis across Global South and North.
+Description: (Formerly numbered 100A.)
+Lecture, three hours; discussion, one hour (when scheduled).
+Broad introduction to theoretical traditions in development studies, with focus on interactions between states, markets, and cultural value systems, with selected case studies in developing nations.
 Letter grading.

 Units: 4.0